 - Gaining valuable skills and experiences

-- Gaining knowledge into how a charity works
+- Gaining knowledge into how a LGB&T charity works

-- Looks great on your CV – employers, colleges, universities all look for people’s volunteering experience when looking through applicants.
-Volunteering on your CV shows that you are a dedicated, caring and motivated individual and can increase your chances of getting a job!
+- It looks great on your CV – employers, colleges and universities all look for people’s volunteering experience when looking through applicants.
+Having volunteering on your CV shows that you are a dedicated, caring and motivated individual and can increase your chances of getting a job!

 Volunteering opportunities at The LGF are vast!
-Ranging from admin and office support and maintenance right through to distribution and outreach working in communities over the North West!
-If you are passionate about supporting LGB people and would like a way to help then volunteering is a great way that you can help!
+Ranging from admin & office support and maintenance right through to distribution and outreach, working in communities and at events all over the North West!
+If you are passionate about supporting LGB&T people and would like to get involved with some of the work that we do (or if you would like to start something yourself) then volunteering with us could be a brilliant opportunity for you!

 Below is a list of volunteering opportunities for young people and you can also find a breakdown of some of our volunteering roles here.